monopole/snt/basics/buildAServer.md

 tut_RequestAndQuit 8100 godzilla
 ```

-The binary is ready; it just needs a place to run.
+The server works.
+It just needs a place to run.